Nick de Groot

-Nick de Groot (born 20 August 2001) is a Dutch professional footballer who plays for FC Den Bosch as a defender.
+Nick de Groot (born 20 August 2001) is a Dutch professional footballer who plays as a defender for club Fortuna Sittard.

 Career

-Born in Zeeland, de Groot began his career at FC Den Bosch at the age of 8, turning professional in February 2022, and scoring his first goal for the club in May 2023.
-In November 2023 he signed a new contract with the club, until 2027.
+Born in Zeeland, North Brabant, de Groot began his career with FC Den Bosch at the age of 8, turning professional in February 2022, and scoring his first goal for the club in May 2023.
+In November 2023, he signed a new contract with the club, until 2027.

+On 15 July 2026, de Groot moved to Fortuna Sittard in the Eredivisie on a multi-year contract.